Every winter Block Islanders can spot the ghost of the flaming ship Palatine, or so the legend goes.

 The islanders also buried about 20 passengers who died in the wreck.
 In 1947, the Block Island Historical Society put a marker at the site of the ‘Palatine graves.’

-At least two passengers settled on the island, and the ship was possibly scuttled out at sea.
-It may have been set on fire.
+At least two passengers settled on the island, and the crew may have scuttled the ship out at sea.
+Or they may have set it on fire.
 There is some evidence, though, the ship was repaired and sailed on to Philadelphia.

 Another version is less flattering to the Block Islanders.
 Joseph P. Hazard told it to the poet John Greenleaf Whittier.
 In that version, the islanders lured the ship onto the shoals with a false light.
 They then murdered the starving, freezing passengers, set the Palatine afire and sent it out to sea to hide their crime.